 Professional Learning Network

-The AESD Inclusionary Practices Project (IPP) supports coordinated professional learning for school leadership teams.
-The project’s purpose is to support educators and school leaders with developing and implementing sustainable systems, structures, and practices that support all students with meaningful access and engagement in inclusive learning environments.
+AESD Inclusionary Practices (IP) supports coordinated professional learning for school leadership teams.
+Its purpose is to support educators and school leaders with developing and implementing sustainable systems, structures, and practices that support all students with meaningful access and engagement in inclusive learning environments.

 Inclusion in the classroom